 The colon polyp diagnosis and treatment is conducted via colonoscopy.
 It uses a flexible optical device which enables to examine the colon mucosa via the rectum, or to perform a treatment procedure if needed.
 Although the colon examination is uncomfortable for everybody, it is less of a burden than neglected polyps and a subsequent onset of colon cancer, which may also be caused by the weak immune system.
 That is why it is appropriate to boost immunity using a natural food supplement.

 If the immune system is weak, minor problems become more significant or even chronic, therefore the immunity should be promoted at a very first detection of polyps.
-Natural food supplements to boost immunity can thus stop the potential tumour growth and ease the course of the treatment.
+Natural food supplements to boost immunity can thus stop the potential tumor growth and ease the course of the treatment.
 If consumption of red meat, alcohol and low fibre food cannot be avoided as these are the main risk factors, the immunity should be cared for and boosted regularly.